 To determine the fair market value of its interest rate exchange agreements, CFX's financial advisor has performed a calculation based upon expected forward LIBOR swap rates and discounted cash flows.
-On a current market-to-market basis, in the event of a termination, using a termination date of June 30, 2014, CFX would have to make an estimated termination payment of approximately \$141,409,137 on the swaps related to the Series 2008B Bonds.
+On a current market-to-market basis, in the event of a termination, using a termination date of June 30, 2015, CFX would have to make an estimated termination payment of approximately \$168,782,310 on the swaps related to the Series 2008B Bonds.

-June 30, 2014 June 30, 2013
+June 30, 2015 J June 30, 2014 Series 2008B \$ 168,782,310 \$ 141,409,137

-Series 2003D Terminated \$ 19,030,435

-Series 2008B 141,409,137 137,973,223

-TOTAL \$ 141,409,137 \$ 157,003,658

-CFX's debt service ratio before pledged gas taxes changed to 1.99 for fiscal year 2014 from 1.91 for fiscal year 2013 and 1.51 in fiscal year 2012.
-The debt service ratio, including pledged gas taxes, changed to 2.05 for fiscal year 2014 from 1.98 for fiscal year 2013 and 1.57 in fiscal year 2012.
+CFX's debt service ratio before pledged gas taxes changed to 2.20 for fiscal year 2015 from 1.99 for fiscal year 2014 and 1.91 in fiscal year 2013.
+The debt service ratio, including pledged gas taxes, changed to 2.27 for fiscal year 2015 from 2.05 for fiscal year 2014 and 1.98 in fiscal year 2013.
+The increase in the debt service ratios in fiscal year 2015 is due to an increase in toll revenues.
 The increase in the debt service ratios in fiscal year 2014 is due to an increase in toll revenues and the larger advance amount received from FDOT which resulted in a decrease in net expenses.
-The increase in the debt service ratios in fiscal year 2013 is attributable to the decrease in the scheduled debt service payments after the above-described restructuring and defeasance transactions, and the increase in toll revenues.
-As of July 1, 2003, Orange county's gas tax pledge only applies to the 1990 Series Bonds.
+As of July 1, 2003, Orange County's gas tax pledge only applies to the 1990 Series Bonds.

-CFX has a Lease-Purchase Agreement (LPA) with the FDOT whereby the FDOT is required to reimburse CFX for the maintenance and operation costs associated with certain portions of the roadways and toll plazas on CFX's system.
+CFX has a Lease-Purchase Agreement (LPA) with the FDOT whereby the FDOT is required to reimburse CFX for the maintenance and operation costs associated with certain portions of the roadways and toll plazas on CFX's System.
 During fiscal years 2012 and 2013, FDOT did not reimburse CFX for the operations portion of their obligation because the Governor of Florida exercised his line-item veto authority to remove that line from the state's budget.
 During fiscal year 2013, CFX and FDOT amended the LPA under which the FDOT agreed to uphold its obligation for operations and maintenance costs provided CFX agrees to repay those funds to the FDOT within 60 days.
 CFX plans to repay those funds in accordance with its Master Bond Resolution, which permits such payments provided CFX is able to fund its OM&A budget, debt service requirements, required reserve deposits, and renewal and replacement fund requirements.
 The FDOT reimbursement is taken into consideration when calculating CFX's debt service ratio.